Local child advocates make case for domestic abuse education

 Jessi Luepnitz oversees the local YWCA's Alternatives to Violence program and CARE House, both of which help domestic violence victims and their children transition into a new life away from abusive environments.

-Luepnitz estimates that 60% to 65% of homes where an adult is abused that children are being abused as well.
+Luepnitz estimates that 60% to 65% of homes where an adult is abused is a home where children are being abused, as well.

-Through crisis hotlines, referrals from members of the community or law enforcement, the YWCA fields allegations of domestic or intimate partner abuse.
+Through crisis hotlines and referrals from members of the community or law enforcement, the YWCA fields allegations of domestic or intimate partner abuse.
 Luepnitz says a challenging aspect of acting on these reports is the hesitancy of victims to cooperate.

 "All of our services are voluntary, so the call for help has to come from the individual who needs the help," she said.